AvetisG/TubeToTune/README.md

 ## Please Note

-If you would like to use the app please visit http://TubeToTune.apphb.com and start converting your favorite YouTube videos into MP3 files.
+If you would like to use the app please visit http://TubeToTune.apphb.com and start converting non-copyrighted YouTube videos into audio files.

 It is able to handle multiple YouTube videos since the second release.